 Long term, this can cause some serious calcium depletion.

-When a dragon repeatedly consumes a phosphorus-rich, calcium-low food, the debilitating and deadly condition MBD (metabolic bone disorder) can result, causing your pet significant pain and even paralysis.
+When a dragon repeatedly consumes a phosphorus-rich, calcium-low food, the debilitating and deadly condition MBD (metabolic bone disease) can result, causing your pet significant pain and even paralysis.
 So that’s why bearded dragons can eat bananas only in small doses once or twice a month.

 Another reason dragons shouldn’t be eating too many bananas: they contain a lot of sugar when ripe.
 Similar to humans, It’s perfectly fine for dragons to have some sugar...but too much can cause obesity and other health issues.
 (Too much fruit can even cause some dragons to turn away from their veggies.)
 Because of this, fruit should be the smallest portion of your dragon’s diet.